 If versatility is your thing, Yamaha’s FG800 may be the model for you.
 Coming in both dreadnought and concert bodies, as well as acoustic and electro-acoustic options, this scallop-braced and sitka spruce finished guitar can fill a room with its pleasant tones and deep resonance.
 Having played quite a few of these guitars in my time I can vouch that this is a solid acoustic guitar for beginners and arguably one of the best Yamaha acoustic guitars under 300 dollars.

-Epiphone Acoustic Guitar DR-100 Winner: Best Beginner’s Acoustic Guitar
+Epiphone Acoustic Guitar DR-100 Winner: Best Beginner Guitar

-The DR-100 has long been hailed as Epiphone’s flagship beginners acoustic guitar.
+The Epiphone DR-100 has long been hailed as Epiphone’s flagship beginners acoustic guitar.
 For around $100 you won’t find a better tonewood finish, as the mahogany and spruce top rival the masterbuilt guitars found in their Gibson counterparts.
-While even some of the best beginner guitars echo some of the same features, the DR-100 really shines when you strum — blasting clear and bright tones, rather than a boxy shallow sound.
-With some minor adjustments in the string and truss rod departments, as well as taking just a few minutes to sand down this guitar’s sharper-than-usual frets, you can really turn this budget-friendly acoustic guitar into something special.
+While even some of the best guitars for beginners echo some of the same features, the DR-100 really shines when you strum — blasting clear and bright tones, rather than a boxy shallow sound.
+With some minor adjustments in the string and truss rod departments, as well as taking just a few minutes to sand down this guitar’s sharper-than-usual frets, you can really turn this cheap guitar into something special.
 I therefore recommend this one as the best acoustic guitar for beginners that you can buy at this price range.
+If you’re also looking for a black acoustic guitar this is the one!

 Best Acoustic Guitars Under $500